 Honestly, we thought the remote was dead thanks to smartphones.
 Then again, if you’ve ever tried to control your TV or home theater using our iPhone or Android device then you know it can be a hair tearing experience.
 There are a myriad of options that include infrared dongles that plugin to the aforementioned device’s headphone ports, or leap frog like boxes that translates a WiFi signal into an infrared one.
-Needless to say, none of them work as promised, and if you don’t have the most main stream of TVs or home theater gear you won’t be able to find the correct codes to program the remote app accordingly.
+Needless to say, none of them work as promised (we are talking about the best universal remote in the market), and if you don’t have the most main stream of TVs or home theater gear you won’t be able to find the correct codes to program the remote app accordingly.

 Logitech today announced an all new remote control, the Harmony Touch.
 We’re still trying to remember the name of their other past remotes and swear this can’t be a massive deviation from previous namesakes.
 No matter, because it looks to be Logitech’s best yet, though to be totally candid there is nothing massively groundbreaking here.
 Fine with us though, as we’ve seen too many remotes try too hard, only to fail.